 The Town Human Resources Bylaw addresses the issue of Civic Leave.
-The Bylaw states that the Town will not pay volunteer emergency medical technicians and firefighters who respond to emergencies without the approval of the department head(s) or supervisor.
+The Bylaw states that the Town will not pay volunteer emergency

+Commented [R,B49]: Does not go into as much depth as the HR By-Laws medical technicians and firefighters who respond to emergencies without the approval of the department head(s) or supervisor.
 In circumstances where the supervisor determines the response will not disrupt the operation of their specific department, the volunteer will generally be paid.
 In cases of "dire emergency" where the supervisor may not be available the employee may respond if the employee's response is essential.